 The diagnosis is mostly based on clinical findings.
 The history of patient, the characteristic pain in leg, aggravation of pain on walking point towards the diagnosis of Sciatica.
 A clinical examination will show if any weakness in muscles or numbness is associated with the pain.
 The clinical examination will also tell the doctor which nerve root is likely to be under pressure and causing the pain.

-Straight leg raising test is an important clinical test in diagnosis of Sciatica.
+Straight leg raising test is an important clinical test in diagnosis of Sciatic nerve pain.
 In this the patient lies on a couch and lifts the leg in which pain is present.
 The pain becomes worse on raising the affected leg.

-The most important investigation for Sciatica is Magnetic Resonance Imaging or MRI.
+The most important investigation is Magnetic Resonance Imaging or MRI.
 This will clarify which nerve root is under pressure and what is the cause of pressure like a herniated disc.

-Nerve conduction study is another test which can us in diagnosing Sciatica.
+Nerve conduction study is another test which can us in diagnosing this pain.
 In this study the nerve conduction velocity is studied along the path of the sciatic nerve to look for changes as compared to the normal side.

-In most cases Sciatica pain subsides with time, rest, medicines and physical therapy.
+In most cases the pain subsides with time, rest, medicines and physical therapy.
 In some cases when pain is not responding to treatment or is associated with weakness or numbness in legs, surgery is required to relieve the symptoms.
 The type of surgery depends on the underlying cause of the pain.
-In case of prolapsed disc causing sciatica, Lumbar Microdiscectomy is done.
+In case of prolapsed disc, Lumbar Microdiscectomy is done.

 Disclaimer- This is for the general awareness of the patients and cannot replace expert medical advice.
 Patient treatments need to be individualised and that can be decided based on clinical examination and evaluation by a trained physician.